Jesus Christ's Return Articles

 What Is the Feast of Trumpets, Anyway?

 Summary: The Feast of Trumpets, the first of the fall holy days, has perhaps the least directly written about it of all God's festivals.
-To provide some answers, John Plunkett explains the basic facts about this pivotal day.
+To provide some answers, this article explains the basic facts about this pivotal day.

 Where Is the Promise of His Coming?